7kfpun/PhotosReactNative/README.md

 Look Lock App written in [React Native](https://github.com/facebook/react-native) (available both iOS and Android).

+Goodbye to nosy swipers!

+Pick the photos you want to share with your friends on Look Lock before giving away your mobile.
+Your friends will only see those you picked, and the rest are protected!

 ## Demo

 [![App Store Button](assets/app-store.png "App Store Button")](https://itunes.apple.com/us/app/look-lock-show-photos-without/id1151863742)